MinghanWu039/cse15L-lab-report-1/15LWI23_Lab1_LabReport.md

 ====================
 Part I - Installing Visual Studio Code
 ----------
-I have installed VS Code already on my macbook.

 To install VS Code, go to the VS code website: [link](https://code.visualstudio.com/)

 ![Image](https://github.com/MinghanWu039/cse15l-lab-reports/blob/0e39e588b1c2d4504c37e916c74dc309a26eb76b/%E6%88%AA%E5%B1%8F2023-01-12%20%E4%B8%8B%E5%8D%883.01.23.png)

-Press "Download Mac Universal" and proceed by following instructions (if you are using a Windows then use the scroll button).
+Click "Download Mac Universal" (if you are using a Windows then use the scroll button) and proceed by following the instructions.

+I have installed VS code on my computer so no screenshots available for the installation process.

 After you install successfully, you should see this when you run VS code (for Windows it's something similar):